 - drilling and operating costs, and

-Wells with a long total measured depth, which is typical of horizontal wells, tend to have high capital costs; however, these costs are more than offset by typically high initial productivity of these type of wells, leading to lower supply costs.
+Wells with a long total measured depth, typical of horizontal wells, tend to have high capital costs.
+However, these costs are more than offset by the high initial productivity of these wells, leading to lower supply costs.

-Wells that target liquids-rich gas typically have lower supply costs.
+Typically, wells that target liquids-rich gas typically have lower supply costs.
 As a by-product, liquids add to revenues, offsetting the costs of a well.
-Wells targeting liquids-rich gas are mainly located in
+Wells targeting liquids-rich gas are mainly in

 - Foothills Front (PSAC area 2),